SecureCodeWarrior/sensei-blog-examples/guiceexamples/src/test/java/reporters/readme.md

 # How to catch and fix a dependency injection issue using Sensei

-- Initial Author: Charlie Eriksen
+- Author Credits: Charlie Eriksen, Alan Richardson

 Scenario: We are learning Guice, and we keep making the simple mistake of forgetting to wire things up.